Lion Country Safari: No Ordinary Florida Attraction

 If you have driven south on I-95 through Florida, chances are you have seen billboard signs for a drive-through zoo.
 Lion Country Safari, an African Adventure, is located in West Palm Beach.

-Billboards show proud lions and zebras, rhinos laying in the shade, monkeys swinging in playgrounds, and kids petting animals.
+Billboards show proud lions and zebras, rhinos laying in the shade, monkeys swinging in playgrounds, and children petting the animals.

-Lion Country is a drive-through adventure and a walk-through amusement park, which also offers a KOA campground nearby.
+Lion Country is a drive-through adventure and a walk-through amusement park, that offers plenty of fun and photo-worthy opportunities.
+There is a KOA campground nearby.

 Adventures at Lion Country Safari

 My daughter, Peyton, and I arrived at Lion Country in the early morning as that is when the animal sightings are most likely.
-The animals are fed early so a drive in your own personal vehicle through the park, yields up close and personal visits with zebra, giraffes, chimpanzees, and many other wild animals.
+A drive in your own personal vehicle through the park, yields up close and personal visits with zebra, giraffes, chimpanzees, and many other wild animals.
+The animals are fed near the car path early in the morning so visiting early betters your chances to see them.

 Of course, there are rules: you must keep your windows shut at all times, and if you are stopping to observe, you must pull to the side so cars can pass.
 Oh, and have a great time!